-"Red Steagall Is Somewhere West Of Wall Street" Airs on RFD-TV Mondays at 8:30 PM CST, Tuesdays at 12:30 AM CST and Sundays at 6:00 AM CST.
+"Red Steagall Is Somewhere West Of Wall Street" Airs on RFD-TV Mondays at 8:30 PM CST, Tuesdays at 12:30 AM CST, and Saturdays at 6:00 AM CST.

 Singer, songwriter, poet, author and cowboy Red Steagall,